npacifique/would-you-rather/README.md

 ## Would You Rather ?

 The Would You Rather?
-Game let logged in users ask questions and answer questions in the form of Would you rather [option A] or [option B], keep track of answered, unanswered questions and track users' score based on created and answered question.
+Game let logged in users ask and answer questions in the form of Would you rather [option A] or [option B], keep track of answered, unanswered questions and track users' score based on created and answered questions.

 ## Functionality